usaid1454/ExecellenceServices/README.md

 ## Deployment to AWS Amplify

 ### Overview
-AWS Amplify Hosting serves the static frontend, while API routes are handled by AWS Lambda functions.
-This repository includes Lambda functions in `amplify/backend/function/` that replace the Express server endpoints.
+AWS Amplify Hosting (Gen 2) can run the static frontend and the Node/Express API as a single full-stack app.
+This repository now includes an `amplify.yml` build specification so Amplify knows how to install dependencies and package the site.

 ### Prerequisites
 - AWS account with Amplify Hosting enabled